Hualongdong people: Discovery

 Chen Shengqian and Luo Hu, historical investigators in Dongzhi County, found the Hualong Cave in 2004, or 2005.
 With the help of palaeontologists from the Chinese Academy of Sciences, led by Xiujie Wu and Liu Wu, they discovered the cave as a palaeontological site in 2006.
 Initial excavation yielded human remains comprising a single tooth (lower second molar), designated specimen HLD (for Hualongdong) 1, and two pieces of a skull bone (frontal fragments) from one individual, labelled HLD 2.

 A series of excavations was organised between 2014 and 2016 by which many animal fossils and stone tools were discovered.
 In addition, 29 human remains were found that came from about 16 individuals.
 The best specimen is an individual, coded HLD 6, represented by 11 fossil pieces of the skull, teeth and jaw bones.
 A temporal bone was the first piece found in 2014, and the rest, in 2015.
 Radiometric dating in 2019 established that the fossils are about 300,000 years old.

 Homo erectus

-One of the first human remains found in 2006 are a lower second molar (HLD 1) and skull bones (HLD 2).
+Two of the first human remains found in 2006 are a lower second molar (HLD 1) and skull bones (HLD 2).
 The two pieces of frontal bones perfectly fit to each other at one end, indicating that they were from one individual.
 They show small curvature with prominent temporal line and thick cranial wall like those of H. erectus.
 The structure and size of the tooth are also within the general features of H. erectus.

 In 2015, Liu Wu announced the discovery of one of the most complete and best preserved human skulls from Hualong Cave.
 Popularised as "Dongzhi Man", the fossil was identified as H. erectus.